AleksandrsKudo/PracticalWork2/README.md

-Hello World Appliation in Expo
+Hello World Application in Expo